SvenWesterlaken/mongo4j/README.md

 ## Why Mongo4j?

 The usage of mongo4j is found in the term [polyglot persistence](https://en.wikipedia.org/wiki/Polyglot_persistence).
 In this case you will most likely want to combine the 'relationship-navigation' of neo4j while still maintaining documents in mongodb for quick access and saving all information.
-Unfortunately this also brings in extra maintainance to keep both databases in-sync.
+Unfortunately this also brings in extra maintenance to keep both databases in-sync.
 For this matter, several plugins and programs have been written, under which [moneo](https://github.com/srfrnk/moneo), [neo4j-doc-manager](https://neo4j.com/developer/neo4j-doc-manager/) & [neomongoose](https://www.npmjs.com/package/neomongoose).

 These are great solutions, but I've found myself not fully satisfied by these.
 The doc manager, for example, needs another application layer to install and run it.
 The other two solutions were either out of date or needed a manual form of maintaining the graphs in neo4j.
 That's why I decided to give my own ideas a shot in the form of a mongoose plugin.